Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 Corfu Autumn Festival

-A celebration of music, dance, and culture, this festival takes place on the island of Corfu in September and October.
+A celebration of music, dance, and culture, this festival takes place on the island of Corfu in late September and October.

 Greek Food Festival